kbarni/LCCV/README.md

-LibCamera bindings for OpenCV
+libcamera bindings for OpenCV
 =============================

-LCCV (*LibCamera bindings for OpenCV*) is a small wrapper library that provides access to the Raspberry Pi camera in OpenCV.
+LCCV (*libcamera bindings for OpenCV*) is a small wrapper library that provides access to the Raspberry Pi camera in OpenCV.

 ### WARNING: